morris-lab/PreviousCloneHunter/README.md

 ```
 The generated whitelist for each library can be used to filter and clean the single-cell CellTag UMI matrices.

+## Single-Cell CellTag Extraction and Quantification
+In this section, we are presenting an alternative approach that utilizes this package to carry out CellTag extraction, quantification, and generation of UMI count matrices.
+This can be also accomplished via the workflow supplied - https://github.com/morris-lab/CellTagWorkflow.
+#### Note: Using the package could be slow for the extraction part.
+For reference, it took approximately an hour to process a 40Gb BAM file using a maximum of 8Gb of memory.

 ## Clone Calling
 In this section, we are presenting an alternative approach that utilizes this package that we established to carry out clone calling with single-cell CellTag UMI count matrices.
 In this pipeline below, we are using a subset dataset generated from the full data (Full data can be found here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE99915).
 Briefly, in our lab, we reprogram mouse embryonic fibroblasts (MEFs) to induced endoderm progenitors (iEPs).
 This dataset is a single-cell dataset that contains cells collected from different time points during the process.
 This subset is a part of the first replicate of the data.
 It contains cells collected at Day 28 with three different CellTag libraries - V1, V2 & V3.